 Casting Directors cast speaking roles, called “principals."

-Background (Extra) Casting Directors cast background talent, which are non-speaking roles.
+Background (Extra) Casting Directors cast background talent, which is non-speaking roles.

 TIPS FOR FIRST-TIMERS ON SET:

 Research basic film terminology and set etiquette.
-Know film lingo, such as “picture’s up” and “back to one.”
+Know film lingo, such as “a picture’s up” and “back to one.”